Configuration

 A deafult configuration is provided with the application.
 You don’t need to change it unless you explicitly need to change some of the apsects desribed below.

-The application may write to the configuration file (e.g., when you change the settings within the application itself), but will preserve other content and formatting.
+Beware, the application may write to the configuration file as you use it (e.g., when you change the settings within the application itself).

 Configuration file